 The firm relies on a variety of analytical methods to select and management investments, including fundamental and technical analysis, charting, cyclical analysis and other methods.
 Using an asset allocation strategy, Financial Partners Group primarily invests in mutual funds, exchange-traded funds, cash, individual bonds and equities.

 Keen Wealth Advisors

-Keen Wealth Advisors customarily advises individuals, high-net-worth individuals, pension and profit-sharing plans, charitable organizations, businesses, trusts and estates.
-There are no minimum investment requirements here.
+The firm customarily advises individuals, high-net-worth individuals, pension and profit-sharing plans, charitable organizations, businesses, trusts and estates.
+There is no minimum investment requirement.